 Applications of nuclear technologies have made a very significant contribution to modern civilization.
-Nuclear technology is useful to humans in several ways, including as a source of power, as a tool for medical diagnostics and also as an industrial tool.
-Exploding human population and the changing needs/lifestyle have resulted in a drastic increase in the production, consumption and disposal of chemical contaminants into our environment.
-The aquatic environment is often the ultimate recipient of a wide range of contaminants including chemical and radioactive wastes, a large proportion of which could be potentially genotoxic and carcinogenic (Moore et al., 2004; Jha et al., 2000a).
-Radioactive wastes emit radiation in different forms, e.g. $\alpha$ -, $\beta$ -particles and gamma rays, which could pose a potential risk to human health and also to our environment (Dallas et al., 2012).
-Environment and man may be exposed to a moderate dose of 110 Gy of gamma radiation as a result of radiation accidents or nuclear/radiological terrorism alone or in conjunction with bioterrorism (Coleman et al., 2003).
-During nuclear accidents, radionuclides are released into the

-$\textit{Abbreviations:} \ \ \text{Gy, gray; h, hour; } \gamma, \text{gamma; EMS, ethyl methanesulfonate.}$ environment, either in modest amounts or on a larger scale, such as that caused by the Chernobyl NPP (Ukraine, formerly USSR) in 1986 or the earthquake-tsunami at Japan's Fukushima Daiichi NPP in 2011.
-The risk to non-human biota due to ionizing radiation exposure is of considerable current interest to both the International Commission on Radiological Protection (ICRP) and the International Atomic Energy Agency (IAEA) and they recommend the impact assessment of radiation on some natural organisms (IAEA, 1992; ICRP, 1991, 2007).
-Very little information is available on the potential detrimental effects of ionizing radiation on aquatic invertebrates (Dallas et al., 2012).
-They are very important human food source (Barnes and Rawlinson, 2009; Ren et al., 2010) and are also a source of food for various commercially important fish species (Pedersen et al., 2008).
+It is useful to humans in several ways, including as a source of power, as a medical diagnostics and also as an industrial tool.
+Exploding human population and his changing needs / lifestyle have resulted in a drastic increase in the production, consumption and disposal of chemical contaminants into our environment.
+The aquatic environment is often the ultimate recipient of a wide range of contaminants including chemical and radioactive wastes, a large proportion of which could be potentially genotoxic and carcinogenic ((Moore et al., 2004; Jha et al., 2000a).
+Radioactive wastes emit radiation in different forms e.g. $\alpha$ -, $\beta$ -particles and gamma rays, which could pose a potential risk to human health and also to our environment (Dallas et al., 2012a).
+Exposure of a moderate-dose of 1-10 Gy of gamma radiation may occur in an environment / human exposure as a result of radiation accidents or nuclear/radiological terrorism alone or in conjunction with bioterrorism (Coleman et al., 2003).
+During nuclear accidents, radionuclides are released into the environment, either in modest amounts or on a larger scale, such as that caused by the Chernobyl NPP (Ukraine, formerly USSR) in 1986 or the earthquake-tsunami at Japan's Fukushima Daiichi NPP in 2011.
+The risk to non-human biota due to ionizing radiation exposure is considerable current interest to both the International Commission on Radiological Protection (ICRP) and the International Atomic Energy Agency (IAEA) and they recommend the impact assessment of radiation on those organisms (IAEA, 1992; ICRP 1991, 2007).
+Very little information is available on the potential detrimental effects of ionizing radiation on aquatic invertebrates (Dallas et al., 2012a).
+They are very important human food source (Barnes and Rawlinson, 2009; Ren et al., 2010) and are also a source of food for various commercially important fish species (Pederson et al., 2008).
 Further, they are frequently used as model organisms for toxicological tests (Depledge, 1998).